smart-on-fhir/smart-scheduling-links/README.md

 Cross-industry standards analogies can sometimes be misleading -- but to build up an intuition, it's worth comparing the SMART Scheduling Links workflow with the consumer airline booking experience.
 Briefly: the Slot Discovery Client plays the same role as a travel booking tool like KAYAK or Hipmunk.
 These systems help their users search for relevant options across multiple service providers, and help users evaluate trade-offs among these options.
 Once the user makes a selection, a deep link takes them to a service provider to complete the workflow.
 The Provider Booking Portal plays the same role as an airline like United or Delta.
 These systems manage user accounts and enable a booking-completion workflow.
 They also serve as gatekeepers, e.g. to collect data about a user's background as well as identifiers such as a Known Traveler Number or redress number.
 They can "call off" the workflow at any point (e.g., if a user is unable to provide the required information, or if a previously-available slot has been booked by another user).

 This pattern works well in airline booking, and could dramatically reduce the difficulty of healthcare appointment booking.

-## Haven't we tried this before?
-(Argonaut Scheduling 2017)

-The [2017 Argonaut Scheduling IG](https://www.fhir.org/guides/argonaut/scheduling/) provides detailed specifications for scheduling appointments, but has not seen broad adoption.
-That specification defines a deep integration pattern where a third-party client can create new `Patient` resources within a server and can fully book an appointment slot for its users.
-There are two key challenges that have limited adoption of this IG:

-1. A strong degree of trust is required between the third-party app and the EHR system, since the app is allowed to directly manipulate the state of the EHR.

-2. Providers have no way to set rules/expectations about which patients are good candidates for a given slot -- which means that specialists are unwilling to open up scheduling.
-The issues is that, for example, a neuromuscular specialist needs to ensure that her patients actually have a relevant diagnosis and have been through suitable pre-specialty workup.
-The relevant questions and up-front data-gathering are highly specialized, and deep integration of scheduling provides no way to collect and assess these details before booking a slot.

-## Moving ahead!

-SMART Scheduling Links provides a lightweight complement to the 2017 Argonaut Scheduling IG.
-It addresses real-world adoption challenges by providing a simple, familiar user experience -- with a very small standards footprint.